quinvit/microcore/Sample/Angular/README.md

 ```

 To start backend API Gateway and micro-services at local, just run these projects in Visual Studio 2019:
 ![VsStudio](vs_demo.png)

 Here is how it works:
 ![Console Windows](console_demo.png)

 You can use sample users
 - dev0001@quioutlookcom.onmicrosoft.com/HVN@Welc0meHVN@Welc0me
 - dev0002@quioutlookcom.onmicrosoft.com/HVN@Welc0meHVN@Welc0me

-After login, click on ***Timesheet*** menu to retrieve data from server.
+After login, click on Timesheet menu to retrieve data from server.
 Here is the data flow:

-Angular application -> API Gateway -> ReportService (to retrieve fake report data) -> AuthService (to fullfil user name and email for report data).
-The database access and ***Register*** feature to demo auto-register user in Azure Active Directory is coming soon.
+Angular application
+    -> API Gateway
+        -> ReportService (retrieve report data in azure table )
+            -> AuthService (retrieve logged-in user information
+        -> AuthService (add registration information to azure table)
+            -> Push a message to azure queue to trigger azure login apps to create AD user and send email with initial password

-Finally, this is how the application looks like:
+To run and store data locally, we need to run Azure Storage Emulator.
+Finally, after login to demo users, this is how the application looks like:
 ![Application](chrome_demo.png)

 The API Gateway and microservices are deployed to Azure Web App (Linux docker container mode) in order we can easily scale up or scale out any service.
 On the other hand, hosting microservice in Azure Web App is much cheaper than on VM or AKS.
 For the angular dist, we simply put all output files of ***ng build --prod*** result to an Azure Storage with enabled Static Website feature.